pillsy/pillsy.github.io/_posts/2012-12-29-there-are-lots-of-primes.md

 [^names]: This $ m $ is completely independent from the $ m $ used above.
-    One of the hardest parts about programming is coming up with good names for functions and variables; in math this is even harder, since long- standing tradition means sticking to names that are a single letter!
+    One of the hardest parts about programming is coming up with good names for functions and variables; in math this is even harder, since long-standing tradition means sticking to names that are a single letter!
 In the face of such scarcity, mathematicians recycle aggressively.

 [^fta]: This fact is **so** important that some people call it the
     [Fundamental Theorem of Arithmetic][fta]!

 [^monoid]: This is a general property of [monoids][monoid], where using a
-    monoid operation to fold together an empty list of elements always gives the identty element.
+    monoid operation to fold together an empty list of elements always gives the identity element.

 [^terms]: I found the answer using a trick I may talk about in a future
     post, but you can also find the answer by brute force.
 For instance,